belovedpearl/Line-Match_PP3/README.md

 * A big thank you to my Mentor, **Sandeep Aggarwal**  for the support and through enlightment he provided during the buildup of this project.

-* ReadMe layout inspiration from other Code Institute students from #peer-code-review forum and https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md#development
+* ReadMe layout inspiration from the pp3 project review section of the course

 * Thank you to everyone at **Code Institute** for helping us learn.